 Center for Biomedical Engineering Rehabilitation Science

-Welcome!
-It is my pleasure to welcome you to CBERS (formerly known as CyBERS), the Center for Biomedical Engineering Research and Rehabilitation Science at Louisiana Tech University.
-The Center for Biomedical Engineering and Rehabilitation Science (CBERS) has been identified as a Center of Excellence at Louisiana Tech University, first by the Louisiana State Legislature in 1985 when it was established, and more recently by the University of Louisiana System following a comprehensive review of programs at all of its colleges and universities.
-The Center coordinates and facilitates all biomedical engineering research activities on the campus as a mechanism of fostering collaborative research activities among a diverse group of faculty members with expertise that spans many academic disciplines including Biomedical Engineering, the other engineering disciplines, the physical and biological Sciences and the medical sciences.
-CBERS's members benefit from the Center's history of cooperation and collaboration with Tech's Institute for Micromanufacturing (Institute for Micromanufacturing) - another Center of Excellence, and Tech's Center for Numerical Simulation and Modeling.
+CBERS provides unique opportunities for faculty and students throughout the university to participate in a multitude of educational and research outreach activities and programs the Center organizes.
+CBERS coordinates and facilitates all biomedical engineering research activities on campus and fosters collaborative research activities among a diverse group of faculty members with expertise that spans many academic disciplines including Biomedical Engineering, all other engineering disciplines, the physical and biological Sciences, and the medical sciences.
+CBERS's members benefit from the Center's history of cooperation and collaboration with Tech's Institute for Micromanufacturing (IfM) and Tech's Center for Numerical Simulation and Modeling.